ccodwg/Covid19CanadaData/README.md

 ### Archive of Canadian COVID-19 Data

-Below are some example commands for downloading the current version of data catalogued in the Archive Archive of Canadian COVID-19 Data.
+Below are some example commands for downloading the current version of data catalogued in the Archive of Canadian COVID-19 Data.
 Datasets are referenced using the UUID from [datasets.json](https://github.com/ccodwg/Covid19CanadaArchive/blob/master/data/datasets.json) in [Covid19CanadaArchive](https://github.com/ccodwg/Covid19CanadaArchive).

 ``` r
 # download current versions of datasets catalogued in the Archive of Canadian COVID-19 Data